ziyihu/Tower-Defence/README.md

  Have implemented the life recovery tech
  Have implemented the number related to the waves

- Need to be done:
- add power provider techology(the tower will only able to attck when the other tower providing power to it) change the attack effect of the laser tower implement the armor implement the number related to the wave implement the number related to the life
+ On Feb 23th
+ Have implemented the armor
+ Have implemented the number related to the life
+ Have implemented the number related to the waves
+ Have implemented the antenna(provide power to nearby towers so that the towers can work) when destory towers, power generator, the power will change.

+ Almost finish all parts of the game

 Undo parts:
 // Targeting facility: increases the damage of nearby towers
 // Research labs: generates research point over time
 // Supercapcitor: increases the rate of fire of nearby towers
- Antenna: supplies power to nearby towers
+// Antenna: supplies power to nearby towers
 // Alien recovery: generate resources from aliens killed nearby

 // Extra damage